eitrtechnologies/idem-azurerm/.github/CONTRIBUTING.md

 # Contributing Guidelines

-Thanks for your interest in contributing to `idem-azurem`.
+Thanks for your interest in contributing to `idem-azurerm`.
 The following is a set of guidelines for contributing to this project.
-The `idem-azurem` project is open and encouraging to code contributions.
+The `idem-azurerm` project is open and encouraging to code contributions.

 ### License Notice